 The joint in a jointed crankbait gives the lure a very “wiggle” like swimming action when straight retrieved.
 While not made to do some, you can jerk and twitch it, but that tactic is still more suited to straight body baits, and most anglers straight retrieve them, and even more, will troll them for other species predominantly.

 Floating crankbaits are great for shallow water situations or when working around branches, timber, or thick vegetation.

-the ability to rise to the surface means that you can use this as your advantage to trigger fish to strike. working it around cover and pausing the bait and allowing it to rise all the way to the surface and leaving it sit for a few moments can be a great way to trigger fish to eat, and at times may be the only way.
+the ability to rise to the surface means that you can use this to your advantage to trigger fish to strike. working it around cover and pausing the bait and allowing it to rise all the way to the surface, and leaving it to sit for a few moments can be a great way to trigger fish to eat and, at times, may be the only way.

-these baits are great for pausing, twitching, and ripping at a specific depths or structure, and allow for long pauses in the strike zone.
+these baits are great for pausing, twitching, and ripping at specific depths or structures, and allow for long pauses in the strike zone.

-despite what anglers think, there does seem to be a preference at certain times in terms of color, and one way to never go wrong is to match the forage in the body of water that your fishing.
+Despite what anglers think, there does seem to be a preference at certain times in terms of color, and one way to never go wrong is to match the forage in the body of water that you’re fishing.

-The question on how to fish crankbaits is a complex topic and can be a whole post in itself, but the basics are pretty strait forward.
+The question of how to fish crankbaits is a complex topic and can be a whole post in itself, but the basics are pretty straightforward.

 crankbaits can be great search lures to find active fish while covering water relatively quickly before slowing down to contact more fish on the spots with active fish.

 they are also great at fishing slowly and in an erratic fashion to entice reaction strikes from less active or neutral fish.